7targets/7targets-docs/_posts/2023-05-25-how-to-create-assistant-to-use-gmail-domain.md

 ---

 ## TL;DR
-Simplified Email Integration with Your Company Domain on 7Targets
+Simplified Email Integration with Your Company Domain on 7Targets for GMAIL

 ### Objective
 * Enable Assistant to use your company domain for emails.